codeoverflow-org/nodecg-io-docs/docs/getting_started/existing_bundle.md

 # Migrating your existing bundle to nodecg-io

-This guide explains to you how to migrate an existing nodecg bundle that already meets your requirements to use nodecg-io. nodecg-io manages service configuration and authentication, so your bundle doesn't have to bother with it.
+This guide explains to you how to migrate an existing NodeCG bundle that already meets your requirements to use nodecg-io. nodecg-io manages service configuration and authentication, so your bundle doesn't have to bother with it.

 If you are lucky and used the same library as we do for the service you want to migrate, nodecg-io is a drop-in replacement just doing authentication and configuration.